6.1: How Enzymes Work

 Covalent or Nucleophilic Catalysis

-One way to change the activation energy of the reaction is to change the reaction mechanism in ways that introduce new steps with lower activation energy.
+One way to change the activation energy of a reaction is to alter the reaction mechanism, introducing new steps with lower activation energies.
 As shown in Figure \(\PageIndex{9}\), the catalyzed reaction has a new lower energy well, representing the formation of the covalent intermediate, and the activation energy is lowered overall.
-Formation of the new intermediate results in two transition states, represented by the two high energy points of the blue line in the plot.
+Formation of the new intermediate results in two transition states, represented by the two high-energy points of the blue line in the plot.

 Figure \(\PageIndex{9}\): Energy diagram for an uncatalyzed reaction compared to a catalyzed reaction that utilizes covalent catalysis.